vocdoni/ui-components/README.md

 able to just run `yarn dev` on the included chakra template to start developing any of the included packages.

-Note that, due to the above mentioned reason, if you link (via npm/yarn link) any of the included packages to your project, your project MUST be able to run typescript code, otherwise it will fail.
+Due to the above mentioned reason, if you link (via npm/yarn link) any of the included packages to your project, your project MUST be able to run typescript code, otherwise it will fail.

-Turbo was initially configured for the development process, but it's not used anymore; still, you can use it if you want to make a build of all the included packages.
-To do su, simply run `yarn build` from the root of the project.
+Turbo was initially configured for the development process, but its usage is minimum; still, you can use it for some global commands:

+- `yarn build`: will build every package in the monorepo (including templates)
+- `yarn clean`: removes `dist`, `.turbo` and `node_modules` folders in the entire monorepo.
+- `yarn lint`: runs the linter of each package (may vary per package, but usually prettier & tsc).
+- `yarn test`: runs all the tests in the monorepo.
+Note these are configured globally in the monorepo (testing dependencies are in the base `package.json` file)

 LICENSE
 -------